-As of January 2013, all 70 projects have been completed and are generating electricity.
+As of January 2013, all 70 projects were completed and generating electricity.
 Consequently, the need for managing and measuring energy and production has become increasingly critical.
-Caltrans was utilizing traditional track monitoring (manual meter readings) and created a database in which monthly data readings were manually recorded.
-However, it was ascertained that the traditional track monitoring led to the inaccuracy of data collection, the inability to detect breakdowns in a timely manner, and the inability to optimize production.
-Therefore, Caltrans worked towards the use of telemetry monitoring (online monitoring) at CREBs sites to effectively track the systems performance of energy production and allow instant access to all data captured onsite for export or further analysis.
+Caltrans was utilizing traditional track monitoring, manual meter readings, and created a database in which monthly data readings were manually recorded.
+However, it was ascertained traditional track monitoring led to inaccuracy of data collection, inability to detect breakdowns in a timely manner, and inability to optimize production.
+Therefore, Caltrans worked towards the use of telemetry monitoring, online monitoring, at CREBs sites to effectively track the systems performance of energy production and allow instant access to all data captured onsite for export or further analysis.
 The telemetry monitoring has been installed at 58 of the 70 CREBs sites.
-The major factors that 12 of the CREBs sites do not have telemetry monitoring are as follows:
+The major reasons 12 of the CREBs sites do not have telemetry monitoring are as follows:

-- Five (5) of the sites do not have existing internet capabilities. - The electronic information from certain types of inverters was not compatible with the Caltrans' telemetry monitoring system.
-The two systems are unable to communicate electronically.
+- Five (5) of the sites do not have existing internet capabilities. - Seven (7) of the sites have inverters in which the electronic information is not compatible with the Caltrans' telemetry monitoring system.
+Therefore, the two (2) systems are unable to communicate electronically.